Alterna-Dev-Studio/alternadevstudio.com/prompt_plan.md

      ```bash
      pnpm install nunjucks
      ```
-   - Create a minimal `.eleventy.js` config, specifying Nunjucks as the default template engine for pages and data files if desired.
+   - Create a minimal `eleventy.config.js` config, using ESM and specifying Nunjucks as the default template engine for pages and data files if desired.

 3. **Basic “Hello World”**
    - Create a `src` directory (or `_pages`, whichever you prefer).